 Oftentimes, those in recovery have difficulty deciphering what and when they enjoy eating and what and when they don’t enjoy eating due to their eating disorder and the food rules and behaviors that are associated with it.
 Recovery from an eating disorder involves the difficult process of untangling true food preferences from the restricted and distorted eating patterns caused by the eating disorder.
-Examples of this include black and white thinking around what should or should not be eaten, excessively rigid rules around amount or timing of food, and the belief that eating certain foods will have immediate and disastrous consequences.
+Examples of this include black and white thinking around what should or should not be eaten, excessively rigid rules around the amount or timing of food and the belief that eating certain foods will have immediate and disastrous consequences.

-The process of returning to normalized food choices and eating patterns often involves being open to, and experimenting with, eating foods previously ruled unhealthy, unnecessary or “dangerous.”
+The process of returning to normalized food choices and eating patterns often involves being open to, and experimenting with, eating foods previously ruled unhealthy, unnecessary, or “dangerous.”
 It also involves being open to trying foods prepared in ways that previously would have been refused due to eating disorder beliefs.
 Below are several of the difficulties that are commonly encountered during recovery.

 Example: “It is never ok to eat after 7:00 at night.”

 Often these begin as well-intentioned efforts to improve or control some aspect of the eating process.
 Working with an experienced eating disorder practitioner to carefully challenge these rules is helpful to bring back flexibility in eating decisions.
 Approaches such as exposure therapy and experiments with making small changes can help explore and resolve the underlying beliefs or behaviors that made the rule seem important and necessary.